METISU/ErChuanBlog/Notes/Mach-O简介.md

 	uint32_t	align;		/* alignment as a power of 2 */
 };

+/*
+ * The support for the 64-bit fat file format described here is a work in
+ * progress and not yet fully supported in all the Apple Developer Tools.
+ *
+ * When a slice is greater than 4mb or an offset to a slice is greater than 4mb
+ * then the 64-bit fat file format is used.
+ */
 #define FAT_MAGIC_64	0xcafebabf
 #define FAT_CIGAM_64	0xbfbafeca	/* NXSwapLong(FAT_MAGIC_64) */